CatalogueOfLife/coldp/README.md

 #### area
 Optional area describing the geographic use of the vernacular name in free text within the given country.

-#### lifeStage
-Optional life stage of the organism this vernacular name is restricted to.

 #### sex
 type: [enum](http://api.catalogue.life/vocab/sex)